Monthly DIY Projects

 Have a complete wardrobe/closet clear out.
 Be ruthless with yourself and only keep the things you’ve worn in the last year.
 Ask yourself, does this piece worth the space it’s taking up in my wardrobe?
 Only if your answer is yes should you keep it.

 Once your wardrobe is empty, dust it out completely and tighten any loose screws or bolts you may have been meaning to fix.
 If you have a sideboard you no longer like the look of, this is the time to repaint or get rid of it.
-You can also see affordable weekend DIY projects here.
+You can also see 10 things you should do once a year here.

 So, how do you do your DIY projects?
 Do you do them monthly or just randomly (when you feel like it)?
 You may find that having a plan will give you focus with your DIY jobs and help you complete them in a more timely manner.
 If you enjoyed Monthly DIY Projects, please share it on your social networking sites.